• Skip to primary navigation

 • Suburban Homestead

 Well, Thanksgiving has come and went.
-Guess what?
-Three weeks to Christmas.
+Using our frugal homemaker holiday planning guide tips will be useful this season.
+“Why” you say?
+Four weeks to Christmas.
 Yikes!
 That is what I thought too.
 I just grabbed my holiday planner over the weekend to see what I needed to update, change, or take out.
 This year our family will be practicing “less is more”.
 Hopefully that will cut out some of the chaos.

 Related Posts: